raganwald/javascript-spessore/manuscript/markdown/mainmatter/metaobjects/constructors.md

 [^tt]: Most OO programmers prefer using polymorphism to explicitly testing `instanceof`.
 Wide use of explicit type testing is generally a design smell, but nevertheless it is a useful tool in some circumstances.

+### constructors are not metaobjects

-JavaScript constructors are a convenience mechanism, nothing more. `new` operators and constructors aren't even necessary to create objects:
+This thinking is mistaken.
+Constructors are not metaobjects.
+The `new` operator isn't even necessary to create objects:

     var NakedPrototype = {
       identity: 'naked'